-The possession and/or use of alcoholic beverages is prohibited in all Penn State on-campus residence hall buildings.
+The possession and/or consumption of alcoholic beverages is prohibited in all Penn State on-campus undergraduate residence hall buildings, including Nittany Apartments, Eastview Terrace, and Undergraduate apartments in White Course Apartments.

 It is a violation of state law and university policy for a student under 21 years of age to attempt to purchase, consume, possess, or transport alcoholic beverages.
 It is unlawful to sell, furnish, and give alcoholic beverages or to permit alcoholic beverages to be sold, furnished, or given to any minor.